William Drabble’s Chicken and apple hedgehog rolls are lots of fun to make with kids needing to be creative.

 Meanwhile, prepare the filling.
-Season and grill the chicken breast in a pan or under the grill until golden brown and cooked through.
+Season and grill the chicken breast in a pan or under the grill until golden brown and cooked through with no pink showing.
 Remove and allow to cool.

 Once cool, shred or slice into thin strips.
 Use the large side of a grater to prepare the cucumber and apple.
 Add a small drizzle of olive oil and season with salt and pepper.

 To make a hedgehog, roll the bread into the shape of a hedgehog and use two small bits of dough to create eyes.
 Cut spikes using a pair of scissors - Time to explore the little one’s creative side by letting them take charge of the shaping of the dough.
 They needn’t just make mice and hedgehogs; lions, sharks and rabbits are other alternatives.

 To create a mouse, mould the dough into a mouse shape and use a little piece of the dough to create the eyes.
 Cut two ears using a pair of scissors.

 Preheat the oven to gas 6, 200°C, fan 180°C and cook the rolls for 10–15 minutes or until golden brown - a hollow sound should be produced when you tap the base.